sourcey/spectacle/README.md

-    -a, --app-dir <dir>          the application source directory (default: app) -l, --logo-file <file>       specify a custom logo file (default: null) -c, --config-file <file>     specify a custom configuration file (default: app/lib/config.js)
+    -a, --app-dir <dir>          the application source directory (default: app) -l, --logo-file <file>       specify a custom logo file (default: null) -c, --config-file <file>     specify a custom configuration file (default: app/lib/config.js) -q, --quiet                  silence the output from the generator (default: false)
 ```

 Most options are self explanatory, but the following options warrant some further explanation: